This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 • NOT ELIGIBLE for scholarship holder

 With effect from YA 2022, the relief for courses of study undertaken for the purpose of up-skilling and self-enhancement is increased to RM2,000.
-This is only applicable for YA 2022 and 2023.
+This is applicable up to YA 2026.

 RM7,000 RM7,000